lily-sf888/zumba-app/README.md

 Our users can scroll through different YouTube videos and rate them from one to five stars.
 The videos that are rated four stars and above get saved in the Favorites page.

-# Auth with React Router V4 and Firebase V3
+This project was bootstrapped with [Auth with React Router V4 and Firebase V3](https://github.com/tylermcginnis/react-router-firebase-auth).
-This is an example repo for authenticating with Firebase and React Router.

-*Using React 15.4.0, React Router 4, and Firebase 3.6.1*

-#### Features:
-* Protected Routes with React Router
-* Register new users with Firebase
-* Add new users to ```/users``` in your Firebase database
-* Login/Logout Functionality
-* Simple Boostrap UI